onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 ** **void StartFrame**: called at the beginning of each server frame, before anything else is done.
 ****void EndFrame()**: called at the end of each server frame, just before waiting until the next frame is due.
 ** **void SV\_PlayerPhysics**: allows to replace the player physics with your own code.
 The movement the player requests can be found in the *vector* field *movement*, and the currently pressed buttons are found in various fields, whose names are aliased to the *BUTTON*\_ macros.
-****void SV\_ParseClientCommand(string command)\*: handles commands sent by the client to the server using”cmd …".
+****void SV\_ParseClientCommand(string command)\*: handles commands sent by the client to the server using"cmd ...".
 Unhandled commands can be passed to the built-in function *clientcommand* to execute the normal engine behaviour.